tripleee/SmokeDetector-wiki/Commands.md

-This wiki page contains a full list of commands and their explanation.
+This wiki page contains a list of commands and their explanation.

 # Commands for everyone